zainytech/wegoFoods/README.md

 ### Code Structure

 - components/ – Contains reusable components like SearchInput, Navbar, and FoodCard.
-- pages/ – Contains the main page and other route handlers.
+- app/ – Contains the main page and other route handlers.
+- api/ - Contains the endpoints where the data is being fetched from APIs.
 - public/ – Includes static assets like images and JSON data of food items.
 - No store like Zustand is being used because, from the details of the task, I guessed you wanted to check my basics that’s why I used props drilling to send props.